 The world is transitioning to a low carbon future in which clean, affordable, renewable electricity powers our daily lives.
 Global electricity consumption is a £2+ trillion annual global market, which is growing year on year.
-The ocean’s waves and offshore winds are an immense source of renewable power that will become a vital part of the world’s decarbonisation efforts.
-There is enough energy in the oceans to power the entire planet, yet currently this vast resource has hardly been tapped…
+The ocean’s offshore winds and waves are an immense source of renewable energy, and they will form a vital part of the world’s decarbonisation efforts.
+There is enough energy in the oceans to power the entire planet, yet currently this vast resource is largely untapped.

 All of our major oceans contain a significant wave energy resource which can be exploited on many of the world’s coastlines.
-It is estimated that there is a practical global wave energy resource of well over 4000TWh per year which could make a substantial contribution to global energy requirements.
-Wave power has the advantages of being persistent, forecastable and often desynchronised with other renewable sources such as wind and solar.
+It is estimated that the untapped resource potential amounts to around 29,500 TWh.
+Enough to meet the global demand for electricity.
+Wave power has the advantages of being persistent, predictable, and often desynchronised with other renewable sources such as wind and solar.

 - A nascent market – 2.3MW installed in 2020

 - 877MW wave capacity forecast in 2030

 - By 2050, the wave market will expand globally to 236GW

 The opportunity pipeline to 2030 will include large wave farms at utility scale along Atlantic coastline, smaller farms at utility scale in Mediterranean and North Sea as well as some co-location with floating wind.
 Nice markets include the electrification of oil and gas and aquaculture.